avadhanij/cluide/README.md

 The default model used is `gpt-4o-mini`.
 It can be overridden using `--model` flag.

 E.g.: `cluide ask-chat "Tell me a haiku" --model gpt-4o`

+### Developer role

+The prompt to influence the response using the `developer` role can be sent using `--dev-prompt` flag.